 More about Food Drives

 Donated foods help keep our on-site Choice Pantry stocked with foods that meet families’ nutritional needs, and also help supplement our Senior Brown Bag and Homebound Delivery Program bags with nutritious foods for seniors and other adults coping with disability or illness.
-As we seek to create a healthy and hunger-free community, it is important that we provide our neighbors in need with the most nutritious food possible, such as whole grains, and non-hydrogenated, low-sodium and low-sugar foods.
-The following list of most-needed foods provides some tips for selecting healthy foods to donate.
-These items are among some of the essentials needed for a well balanced diet and are often the most difficult for food-insecure families to afford.
+As we seek to create a healthy and hunger-free community, it is important that we provide our neighbors in need with the most nutritious food possible, such as whole grains, and non-hydrogenated, low-sodium, and low-sugar foods.

 Food for People is committed to meeting the nutritional needs of people accessing food bank services by establishing nutrition and safety standards for donated food.
 Donors play a big role in increasing access to these nutritious foods.
 With this in mind there are a few items that we can not accept as donations: